Sibiu–Bacău Motorway: Făgăraș – Brașov section

-Brașov – Răcăciuni section
+Brașov – Răcăciuni (Bacău County) section

 From Brașov, the motorway will cross through the plains of the Szekely Land (Ținutul Secuiesc), reaching the cities of Sfântu Gheorghe and Târgu Secuiesc, then cross the Eastern Romanian Carpathians through the Oituz Pass to reach Onești, then the junction with A7 near Răcăciuni towards Bacău (north) and Focșani (south).

 This 162 km long section is also the most difficult section to build, as it crosses the Carpathians, with an estimated construction cost of over €2 billion.
 The contract for the feasibility study and the technical project of this section of the motorway was signed in May 2020, but the inability of Search Corporation (with whom the contract was signed) to cover the costs of geotechnical studies resulted in a termination of the contract in June 2022.

+Subsequently, in July 2024, a new contract for the updated feasibility studies and technical documentation was awarded to Consitrans S.R.L., under the coordination of the National Company for Road Investments (CNIR), and the section is currently under active feasibility studies and field investigations.